 That’s right – toilet seats.
 More than thirty years later, Barney now has a collection of more than 1,100 pieces at his Toilet Seat Art Museum in San Antonio.
-He’s 92 years old and still eagerly greets visitors who want to see one of the most unique art collections in America.
+He’s in his 90s and still eagerly greets visitors who want to see one of the most unique art collections in America.

 The bulk of his art is composed of random objects stuck to toilet seats.
 They commemorate pop culture trends, sports teams, historic events, basic household products, and everything else you can possibly think of.
 Check out the range of seats on display.
 My favorite is the OJ Simpson glove seat:

 Barney’s museum has been featured on Good Morning America, Montel Williams, The Tonight Show, CBS This Morning, The View, and many other tv outlets.
 Of course, each show he’s visited has its own piece of artwork in the museum.
 I bet Babs Walters never thought she’d see her face on a toilet seat!

 The Most Amazing Toilet Seats in Barney Smith’s Collection